alin1k/React-ToDoList/README.md

 ### Deleting one item from the list

 This was the first big issue of the project.
-For the full details and solution check out the [Issue](https://github.com/alin1k/React-ToDoList/issues/1)
+For the full details and solution check out the issue here: [Issue](https://github.com/alin1k/React-ToDoList/issues/1)

+Deleting items from the list was causing problems with checked items because checkboxes were separated from these items.
+So, to solve this problem, I have updated the state to save items as objects containing a text field and a checked value (true/false).
+Now whenever a change is made to the item's text or the item's checked value, the state gets updated correctly.

+By adding Redux, things got a lot more easier and I got rid of the listUtils.js file that containted some functions that heleped update the state of the app.

+### Moving a checked item to the end of the list

+This is a feature I wanted to have in my project but I couldn't make it work at first.
+I tried something but it only created an infite loop and slowed down my application.
+See issue and solution here : [Issue link](https://github.com/alin1k/React-ToDoList/issues/2)

 [^1]: Create, Read, Update, and Delete